-The Olympus Tough is waterproof (not resistant, that’s a very important distinction!) down to 15 meters, so deep enough to take scuba diving.
-There are other cameras in this category like that, but what sold me on it were these important specs for a professional photographer; it shoots raw at 16mb files, and has accessories to give you various focal lengths, including a fish eye which is very useful for underwater work, plus a floatation strap so it won’t sink if it slips out of your hands (very useful and came in handy a lot).
+The Olympus Tough is waterproof (not resistant, that’s a very important distinction!) down to 15 meters, so good enough to take scuba diving.
+There are other cameras in this category like that, but what sold me on it were these important specs for a professional photographer; it shoots raw at 16mb files, has accessories to give you various focal lengths including a fish eye which is very useful for underwater work, plus a floatation strap so it won’t sink if it slips out of your hands (very useful and came in handy a lot).

 I took it snorkelling everyday, down on my first couple scuba dives, and even along a night swim with manta rays to shoot some video.

 But this isn’t a camera review!
 The main thing is that I got to play around and experiment under water for the first time and I loved it!!

-I was lucky on my dive because three pro shooters were on the boat with me.
-They were all using D800’s, in pro housings, with two light attachments.
+I was lucky on my very first dive because three pro shooters were on the boat with me.
+They were all using full size DSLR’s, in pro housings, with two light attachments.
 To fully outfit myself with a similar rig would cost around 10K, and every time you change lenses need a different accessory for it, and each time you upgrade to a new body, BOOM, you have to drop another 2-3k for a new matching housing.
 So diving and shooting like a pro is an expensive game, and you have to either be independently wealthy to play along, or have a business plan to make money from your underwater shooting.

 If you’ve had any experiences with diving/snorkeling, positive or not, I’d love to hear your personal stories and about the gear solutions you came up with.
 I’d also love to swap stories about great locations to snorkel around Vancouver, the Sunshine Coast and Vancouver Island.